Valparaiso Beacons: Football

 The Valparaiso football program was started in 1919, as prior to this point the administration believed athletics were a distraction from academic pursuits.
 George Keogan, who also coached the men's basketball team, was the first coach.
 The first game was October 4 at Brown Field, a win over the Chicago YMCA team 26–0.
 The team had a 5–3 record that year.
 In 1943 and 1944, the Crusaders did not field a football team due to World War II.

-Valparaiso resumed their football program in 1945.
-That year, they joined their first conference, the Indiana Collegiate Conference, their home until 1976.
+Valparaiso resumed its football program in 1945.
+It joined the Indiana Collegiate Conference in 1950 and remained a member of the ICC in all sports until 1978.
 The post-war years began a tremendous run of coaching stability.
 They hired Emory Bauer in 1946.
 Bauer would coach the team until 1967.
 Walt Reiner would also coach the team from 1957 until 1964.
 Until 2006, only four other men would coach Valparaiso.
 This includes Stacy Adams who in 2005 became the university's first African American head coach.

-In 1977, Valparaiso joined the Heartland Collegiate Conference.
+In 1978, Valparaiso joined the Heartland Collegiate Conference.
 In 1990, Valparaiso moved to the Midwest Intercollegiate Football Conference.
 During their time in these conferences, they would lose more often than win.